 Booking excursions through resorts in Mexico takes away a lot of the stress of vacation planning.
 Travelers can land in Cancun or Tulum and float directly onto a beach next to the bright blue Caribbean Sea.

-No need to worry about things to do in Puerto Vallarta; just wait to be swept into the ocean on a catamaran or jet ski.
-This is all possible with proper excursion planning.
-However, book the wrong excursion and those stress levels may just double.
+No need to worry about things to do in Puerto Vallarta; just wait to be swept into the ocean on a catamaran, or jet ski, or go swimming with the sharks.

 Spanish Travel Phrases You Must Know